-	Can government funding be used with Home Carers Direct?
+Can government funding be used at Home Carers Direct?

-	If your government funding allows you to choose who delivers your care or support services (e.g. Home Care Package, NDIS), you (or the provider managing your funding) can use that funding to engage a care provider of your choice using the Home Carers Direct platform.
+If your government funding allows you to choose who delivers your care or support services (e.g. Home Care Package, NDIS), you (or the provider managing your funding) can use that funding to engage a care or support worker of your choice using the Home Carers Direct platform.

-	Care providers using the Home Carers Direct platform have current national police checks (less than 2 years since issue), their qualifications have been verified and they are insured.
+Care or support workers using the Home Carers Direct platform have current national police checks (less than 2 years since issue), their qualifications have been verified and they are insured.

-	Provider organisations can register as Care Seekers on the Home Carers Direct platform and are encouraged to independently verify any aspect of a Care Provider's profile or ask them any question.
+Provider organisations can register as Care Seekers on the Home Carers Direct platform and are encouraged to independently verify any aspect of a care or support worker's profile or ask them any question.

 Am I insured for personal injury when I travel in my home carer's car?